lilianweng/lil-log/_posts/2017-09-28-anatomize-deep-learning-with-information-theory.md

 {: style="width: 420px;" class="center"}
 *Fig. 7.
 The training data of different sizes is color-coded.
 The information plane of multiple converged networks are plotted.
 More training data leads to better generalization.
 (Image source: [Shwartz-Ziv and Tishby, 2017](https://arxiv.org/pdf/1703.00810.pdf))*

+---

+*If you notice mistakes and errors in this post, don't hesitate to contact me at [lilian dot wengweng at gmail dot com] and I would be super happy to correct them right away!*

+See you in the next post :D

 ## References